RapHei/Facets-of-specialization/README.md

 # Repository: **Facets of specialization.**

 This repository contains code and data associated with the paper *Facets of Specialization and Its Relation to Career Success: An Analysis of U.S. Sociology, 1980-2015*.
-The paper can be found here...
+The paper can be found [here](https://journals.sagepub.com/doi/10.1177/00031224211056267).

 If you use any of the code or ideas presented here, please cite our paper:

-...
+Heiberger, Raphael H., Munoz-Najar Galvez, Sebastian, and McFarland, Dan A. (2021).
+Facets of Specialization and Its Relation to Career Success: An Analysis of U.S. Sociology, 1980 to 2015. *American Sociological Review*, 86(5).

 ## Summary